iShape-Rust/iOverlay/README.md

 ```

 **Note**:
-- Offsetting works reliably only with valid polygons.
+- Offsetting a polygon works reliably only with valid polygons.
 Ensure that:
   - There are no self-intersections.
   - Outer boundary contours are in **clockwise** order.
   - Holes are in **counterclockwise** order.